alindeman/zonebie/README.md

 zone on every run.

-If Zonebie helps trigger a timezone-related bug, you can temporarily assign the `ZONEBIE_TZ` variable to make your tests deterministic again while you debug (more information below).
+If Zonebie helps trigger a timezone-related bug, you can temporarily assign the `ZONEBIE_TZ` environment variable to make your tests deterministic while you debug (more information below).

 ## Requirements